jsonthany/jsonthany/README.md

 ## Hi there 👋 my name is Jason

 ### Brief Introduction
 I am a Computer Science student at the University of British Columbia (UBC).
-Prior to continuing my studies, I was a Management Consultant for a few years and decided pursue my desire to learn how to build new technologies with my own two hands because its just so empowering.
+Prior to continuing my studies, I was a Management Consultant for a few years and decided to pursue my desire to learn how to build new technologies with my own two hands because its just so empowering.

 Currently, I am also on an a 8 month internship as a Junior Software Engineer at Trulioo and am ```👀 open to summer 2022 internship opportunities``` (both in Canada and the United States).
 If you would like to learn more about me, you can learn more in the following links:
 - LinkedIn: https://linkedin.com/in/jasonthany/